liammcluckie/Low-Tide-Surf-Club/readMe.md

 ###     - Typography

             - There will be two similar font types used throughout the website.
-The 'Comfortaa' font for the logo and headings with a Sans Serif fallback font if for any reason the font isn't imported correctly or a certain browser doesn't support it.
+The 'Comfortaa' font for the headings with a Sans Serif fallback font if for any reason the font isn't imported correctly or a certain browser doesn't support it.
             The font primarily used for paragraph text will be 'Inconsolata' with the same fallback font of  Sans Serif.